muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

-Given that **Text** values or syntax serve double duty for not only regular user data but also for attribute names of tuples or other kinds of identifiers, the non-quoted variants provide a nicer alternative for specifying them in latter contexts; particularly, the `<ord_nq_text>` is purposefully like a regular integer for use in situations where we have conceptually ordered (rather than conceptually named) attributes.
+Given that **Text** values or syntax serve double duty for not only regular user data but also for attribute names of tuples or other kinds of identifiers, the `<codepoint_text>` variant provides a nicer alternative for specifying them in latter contexts; it is purposefully like a regular integer for use in situations where we have conceptually ordered (rather than conceptually named) attributes.